IBM/terraform-guardium-datastore-va/README.md

 #### Required Permissions
 Your AWS credentials must have permissions for:
 - Creating and managing IAM roles and policies
-- Creating and managing Lambda functions
+- Creating and managing Lambda functions (for Aurora PostgreSQL, MariaDB, MySQL, Oracle, and Redshift)
 - Creating and managing VPC resources and Security Groups
 - Creating and managing Secrets Manager secrets
 - Access to your specific datastore (RDS, DynamoDB, etc.)